-Argos for Business is part of Home Retail Group, the FTSE-250 company which owns the Argos and Habitat brands.
-Based centrally in Milton Keynes, we have the support of a nationwide distribution network covering the UK and Ireland.
+Argos for Business is part of Home Retail Group, the company which owns the Argos and Habitat brands.
+We are based centrally in Milton Keynes and have the support of a nationwide distribution network covering the UK and Ireland.

 As a specialist business supplier, Argos for Business can trace its roots back well over 30 years.
 We originally started life as Premier Incentives - the driving force behind Green Shield Stamps.
 This experience lead us to work with BP in setting up and running their Premier Points reward scheme... and over the years that followed, we have worked with hundreds of other organisations, both large and small, in the private and public sector.

 Here are just a few highlights from the Home Retail Group timeline.

 KEY EVENTS AND MILESTONES

 The iconic Habitat brand, including its transactional website and three London stores, was bought by Home Retail Group.
 Habitat was launched in 1964 and has constantly challenged the way we think about our living space.

 Home Retail Group was launched following its demerger from GUS plc.
 At launch, it comprised Argos, Homebase and Financial Services, but the acquisition of Habitat UK gives the Group three distinct retail brands with over 1,000 stores, three transactional websites, two mobile shopping apps and the UK's biggest home-delivery operation, making Home Retail Group the UK's leading multi-channel retailer.

 Homebase, which had grown rapidly to become the UK’s second largest DIY retailer, was acquired by GUS plc.
 It is now one of the UK’s leading home enhancement retailer, with a clearly differentiated and comprehensive offer.
 The range overlap with Argos drives both scale economies in buying and the benefit from significant synergies in operating the two businesses.
 The acquisition of the Homebase business also brought a different customer demographic to the Group.